MrBrodinha/TGCPTExpress/README.md

 # Web development
-This website showcases a Virtual Trucking Company (VTC) in Euro Truck Simulator 2.
+This website showcases my Virtual Trucking Company (VTC) in Euro Truck Simulator 2.
 Here's what you can do on the site:
-In this website you can:

 - Create an account with basic information (including links related to the game, images, name, etc.).
 - Make posts where users can comment and react with likes or dislikes.
 - Utilize an API to check if the content written is disrespecting.